strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

         ]
       }
     ]
-  },
-  {
-    "broker": 1,
-    "logDirs": [
-      {
-        "logDir": "/var/lib/kafka/data-1/kafka-log1",
-        "error": null,
-        "partitions": [
-          {
-            "partition": "my-topic-two-1",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
   }
-        ]
-      },
-      {
-        "logDir": "/var/lib/kafka/data-0/kafka-log1",
-        "error": null,
-        "partitions": [
-          {
-            "partition": "my-topic-two-2",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
-          },
-          {
-            "partition": "my-topic-two-0",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
-          }
-        ]
-      }
-    ]
-  },
-  {
-    "broker": 2,
-    "logDirs": [
-      {
-        "logDir": "/var/lib/kafka/data-0/kafka-log2",
-        "error": null,
-        "partitions": [
-          {
-            "partition": "my-topic-two-1",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
-          },
-          {
-            "partition": "my-topic-two-2",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
-          }
-        ]
-      },
-      {
-        "logDir": "/var/lib/kafka/data-1/kafka-log2",
-        "error": null,
-        "partitions": [
-          {
-            "partition": "my-topic-two-0",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
-          }
-        ]
-      }
-    ]
-  },
-  {
-    "broker": 3,
-    "logDirs": [
-      {
-        "logDir": "/var/lib/kafka/data-0/kafka-log3",
-        "error": null,
-        "partitions": [
-          {
-            "partition": "my-topic-two-1",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
-          },
-          {
-            "partition": "my-topic-two-2",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
-          }
-        ]
-      },
-      {
-        "logDir": "/var/lib/kafka/data-1/kafka-log3",
-        "error": null,
-        "partitions": [
-          {
-            "partition": "my-topic-two-0",
-            "size": 0,
-            "offsetLag": 0,
-            "isFuture": false
-          }
-        ]
-      }
-    ]
-  }
-]
+]   // ...
 ```

-# Conclusion
+## Conclusion

-In this post we've discussed the use cases where you can use Strimzi's KafkaRebalance CR for partition reassignment.
+In this post we've discussed the use cases where you cannot use Strimzi's `KafkaRebalance` CR for partition reassignment.
 We've looked in more detail at the use cases where you have to reassign partitions manually.

-We've explained the the different modes of the kafka-reassign-partitions.sh tool (--generate, --execute, and --verify) and seen examples of using it for the manual reassignment cases.
+We've explained the the different modes of the `kafka-reassign-partitions.sh` tool (`--generate`, `--execute`, and `--verify`) and seen examples of using it for the manual reassignment cases.

-You can also take a look at our documentation on using the partition reassignment tool for Scaling up the Kafka cluster and Scaling down the Kafka cluster.
+You can also take a look at our documentation on using the partition reassignment tool for [Scaling up the Kafka cluster](https://strimzi.io/docs/operators/in-development/using.html#proc-scaling-up-a-kafka-cluster-str) and [Scaling down the Kafka cluster](https://strimzi.io/docs/operators/in-development/using.html#proc-scaling-down-a-kafka-cluster-str).